 7. Interpret what can be learned from statistical analyses for non-statistician business executives.

 This course is different from QM221: we are not focused on learning about statistical formulas, but on working with data and using it to inform decisions.
-QM222 combines statistics, economics, and operations research methodologies.
 The skills acquired in QM222 will prove essential in the QM323 project and in your summer internships and future jobs.

 In the Project Section A1, your learning will revolve around analysis of a specific question that you’d are interested in.
 The TAs and I will help you find data to answer this question.
 If you have no ideas, we have several data-set suggestions that you can look at.
 You are sure to find something of interest to research in one of them.
 We will mostly use a statistical program (Stata) that makes running regression and other statistics convenient, although we will also illustrate some analysis with Excel and will get you familiar enough with Excel to prepare you for QM323.